The Adventures of BJ and Tony Morris

 We made it back to the train station 2 minutes after a train was scheduled to leave for Lucca, but it was still at the

+plate for our croissants.
+The next morning, it was Tony's turn to wake everyone.
+The kids knew better than to drag around getting ready to go to the airport so they got up and ready without much prodding.
 We paid Anna the agreed upon €65/night for the four rooms and offered to pay extra for the room Jared had slept in and the ink on the pillow case but she smiled and waved us away.
+We took one last look back at Lucca and the wall that the kids had jumped off of before crossing the street to the train station.

 The kids took full advantage of the 20 minute train ride though for an additional nap.